xolvio/federation-testing-tool/README.md

 # federation-testing-tool
 Test your Apollo GraphQL Gateway / Federation micro services.
 With this package you don't have to worry about the whole complexity that comes with joining the GraphQL federated micro services and preparing them for testing.

-### NOTE: THIS IS NOT READY YET.
-I'M OPEN FOR FEEDBACK, BUT PLEASE BE AWARE THAT THE API KEEPS CHANGING EVERYDAY.
-I DIDN'T EXPECT PEOPLE TO START USING IT!
-I PLAN TO RELEASE A TUTORIAL THIS COMING WEEKEND AND BY THAT TIME THE PACKAGE WILL BE READY.
-STAY TUNED.

 Install it with
 ```bash
 npm install --save-dev federation-testing-tool